MatthiasWeier/Chrome-Extensions/README.md

 # Chrome Extensions Repository

 Welcome to the Chrome Extensions Repository!
-This repository hosts various Chrome extensions developed for enhancing browser functionality.
+This repository hosts various Chrome extensions developed for enhancing browser functionality. <br>
+I am trying to put most of the Extensions on Chrome Web Store.
+My Paywall-Reader didn't got accepted.

 ## Extensions